marionbarker/LoopPatches/README.md

 There are two parts to this branch.

-1. Start with a new clean dev branch clone of LoopWorkspace
+1. Start with LoopWorkspace, dev branch clone that is up to date and stash any modifications you want to keep
 2. Apply the patch that adds the new dosing strategy method
     * Good idea to build and test before moving to next step
     * Inside Loop Settings, there is a new Dosing Strategy: Automatic Bolus: Sliding Scale